Alcohol related accidents

 In the UK, the alcohol limit for drivers is 80mg of alcohol per 100ml of blood, 35mg per 100ml of breath or 107mg per 100ml of urine (4).

-4. Alcohol increases the risk of accidents at home and work, and of accidents involving fires and drownings
+4. Alcohol increases the risk of accidents at home and work, and of fires

 Stark statistics reveal the extent to which alcohol increases the risk of accidents of all kinds: